Morton's neuroma: Conservative

-Orthotics and improved footwear are the first-line treatments for Morton’s neuroma.
+Orthotics and improved footwear are the first-line treatments for Morton's neuroma.
 In addition to traditional orthotic arch supports, a small foam or fabric pad may be positioned under the space between the two affected metatarsals, immediately behind the bone ends.
 This pad helps to splay the metatarsal bones and create more space for the nerve so as to relieve pressure and irritation.
 However, it may also elicit mild uncomfortable sensations of its own, such as the feeling of having an awkward object under one's foot.
-Toe spreaders are another form of conservative orthotic treatment that may yield relief for Morton's neuroma symptoms.
 Footwear and orthotics are most effective in neuromas that have existed less than four and a half months and are smaller than 4-5 mm.
 To prevent or treat Morton's neuroma, comfortable shoes that are sufficiently long and have a wide toe box, flat heel, and thick sole are recommended.

 Corticosteroid injections can relieve inflammation in some patients and help end the symptoms.
 For some patients, however, the inflammation and pain recur after some weeks or months, and corticosteroids may only be used a limited number of times because they cause progressive degeneration of ligamentous and tendinous tissues.
 About 30% of people who receive steroid injections go on to have surgery.
 According to a 2021 review, it is most effective in neuromas smaller than 6.3 mm.

 Sclerosing alcohol injections are an increasingly available treatment alternative if other management approaches fail.
 Dilute alcohol (4%) is injected directly into the area of the neuroma, causing toxicity to the fibrous nerve tissue.
 Frequently, treatment must be performed two to four times, with one to three weeks between interventions.
 A 60–80% success rate has been achieved in clinical studies, equal to or exceeding the success rate for surgical neurectomy, with fewer risks and less significant recovery.
 If done with more concentrated alcohol under ultrasound guidance, the success rate is considerably higher and fewer repeat procedures are needed.

 Radiofrequency ablation is also used in the treatment of Morton's neuroma.
 The outcomes appear to be similar to, or even more reliable than, alcohol injections, especially if the procedure is performed under ultrasound guidance.

 A 2019 systematic review of randomised controlled trials found that corticosteroid injections or manipulation/mobilisation reduced pain more than control, extracorporeal shockwave therapy or varus/valgus foot wedges (which did not reduce pain more than control or comparison treatment, and pain reduction was not reported in any wider foot/metatarsal padding studies).
-The review also found no randomised controlled trials for sclerosing alcohol injections, radiofrequency ablations, cryoneurolysis or botulinum toxin injections.
-These treatments have only been assessed with pre-test/post-test case series, which do not measure the benefit of treatment beyond any placebo effect, sham treatment or any natural improvement over time.
+The review also found no randomised controlled trials for sclerosing alcohol injections, radiofrequency ablation, cryoneurolysis or botulinum toxin injections; these were only assessed with pre-test/post-test case series, which do not measure the benefit of treatment beyond placebo or spontaneous improvement over time.